A Safe Home Environment to Prevent Falls

 - Place a stable plastic chair inside the shower or bathtub.

-- If necessary – a stable booster seat for the toilet.
+- If necessary, a stable booster seat for the toilet.

-Adjusting the living room and bedrooms
+Modifying the bedrooms and living room

 - Remove carpets or fix them to the floor using a double-sided adhesive or special surfaces to prevent carpets from shifting and sliding.